Logo van Gemeente Groningen dat doorverwijst naar de homepage van Gemeente Groningen

 Information for tenants

 You can check your rent on the National Government websiteexterne-link-icoon.
-If you are paying too much rent according to the scoring system, then you can notify the Rent Support Center Groningen (Steunpunt Huren)externe-link-icoon.
+If you are paying too much rent according to the points system, you can inform the Rent Support Center Groningen (Steunpunt Huren)externe-link-icoon.

 Landlords and letting agents are required to adhere to the rules stipulated in the Good Landlordship Act.
+You can read more about these rules below.
 The municipality monitors this and takes action where necessary.
-If you do not comply with the rules, then the municipality may issue a warning or fine, or take some other measure.
+If you do not comply with the rules, the municipality may issue a warning or fine, or take other measures.

 To prevent and combat housing discriminationexterne-link-icoon, you should: